legendy4141/LanceDB/README.md

 LanceDB is an open-source database for vector-search built with persistent storage, which greatly simplifies retrieval, filtering and management of embeddings.

-The key features of LanceDB include:
+The  features of LanceDB include:

 * Production-scale vector search with no servers to manage.